 So how do you begin this process?

 1. Create a list of professionals who are potential referral sources.

 The first step is to brainstorm.
 Who, in your area, would be able and willing to send you referrals?
 Think of those on the list above, but also think of unique sources within your community, like senior centers, the Chamber of Commerce, clubs, churches, and organizations that work with the elderly.
 Consider networking with care managers, financial planners, long-term care agents and others.

-Madsen has created helpful referral source tools that VANTAGE subscribers can use to assist them with brainstorming, listing and tracking referral sources.
+Madsen has created helpful referral source tools that Home Care Pulse Satisfaction Management Program members can use to assist them with brainstorming, listing, and tracking referral sources.

 2. Reach out to professional referral sources and educate them about your business.